Every day, people in countries ravaged by war and disaster leave their homes, and never go back. Many walk for days or weeks in search of safety.

 Well, once we got a taste of Nour’s cooking the life changing joy and satisfaction of saving lives there was no going back.
 We were hooked.

 In 2018 we walked and raised funds for the lost boys of Manus Island.
 These men are among the hundreds of people who left their home countries in search of safety, took boats to Australia, and instead of finding welcome were imprisoned by the government.
 A human rights atrocity of monumental proportions, Australia has been detaining innocent people in their “offshore processing centres” since 2013.
 Several groups have been working to get them into third countries and we donated our walk funds to the private sponsorships of two Manus men.

 The family from the Congo

 That brings us up to now.
-We have currently raised $25,000 of $32,300 required by the government for the sponsorship for our Congolese friends.
-We need $7,300 more before we can file their application.
-This is amazing!
+We are still raising funds for required by the government for the sponsorship for our Congolese friends.
 We are close.
 Can you help us get there?
-Donate here. (picture is not of actual family as we need to protect their identity).
+Donate here. (picture is not of actual family as we need to protect their identity)